microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_keyvault/_index.md

 ## Create an Azure Keyvault and a new self-signed certificate

-First, we will create a new Azure resource group, Azure Keyvault and a self-signed certificate from an Az CLI.
+First, we will create a new Azure resource group, Azure Key Vault and a self-signed certificate from an Az CLI.

 * Create a new resource group to hold the keyvault.